zhiguangcaosg/zhiguangcaosg.github.io/index.md

 </li>

 <li>
-04.2024:  One paper on L2Opt got accepted by IJCAI, where we proposed cross-problem learning for different VRP variants.
+04.2024:  One paper on L2Opt got accepted at IJCAI'24, where we proposed cross-problem learning for different VRP variants.
 </li>

 <li>